drfailov/DRM_Watch_v2/README.md

 Update number of included watchfaces, comment or uncomment needed watchfaces, check memory usage.\
 Example:
 <p align="center"><img src="Photos/config_watchfaces.jpg" width="300"/></p>

+## Software > How to add your own watchface
+Project has several watchfaces included, but you always can create your own watchface and use it.
+Here's instruction how to do it:
+- Create file like `WatchFaceMy.cpp` and inherit class `GenericWatchface`.
+Use other watchfaces as reference.
+- Implement virtual methods of `GenericWatchface`.
+Detailed description of each method you can find in `GenericWatchface.cpp`.
+Use other watchfaces as reference.
+- Function `drawWatchface` draws watchface.
+You can draw everything you want calling functions from `Display.cpp`.
+`drawWatchface` have to be a non-blocking function, othervise watch will not work properly.
+Use other watchfaces as reference.
+- In file `_DRMWatch2.ino` include your `WatchFaceMy.cpp`.
+Use other watchfaces as reference.
+- In file `_DRMWatch2.ino` in `setup()` function add your watchface to array.
+Use other watchfaces as reference.
+- Update `watchfacesCount` if needed.
+- Now update your watch firmware and you can select your new watchface and use it!

 ## Software > How to add your own melodies
 Because of Arduino have <b>VERY</b> limited space, but I want to store long melodies, I made algorythm to